playquadball/playquadball.com/docs/getting-started/equipment.md

 ### Safety Requirements
 - All equipment must be approved by referees before play
-- Dangerous or illegal equipment results in ejection until corrected
+- Penalties for illegal equipment vary based on the violation, ranging from temporary removal from play to carded offenses and possible game ejection
 - Equipment modifications for medical/religious reasons require pre-approval

 ### Equipment Checks